 If you inherit a home in a trust, you’ll need to work with the executor of the estate to find out the details.
 A trust gives people the ability to control their assets after they die, so you might not own the home free-and-clear.

 Generally, if the home was in a living trust when the owner passes away, the tax treatment will be the same as explained above.
 However, if the home was inherited in an irrevocable trust, you probably won’t be eligible for a step-up in basis.
 Further, the estate may have to pay the tax due at the highest rates.

 If you inherit a house in a trust, work with the attorney who is settling the estate and your financial advisor to understand your options.

 Each family will have different reasons for deciding to keep or sell inherited property.
 Many decide to sell the house for the following reasons:

-- Limit taxable gains: Due to the favorable step-up basis for tax purposes, your tax exposure may be limited if the sale is made quickly.
+- Limit taxable gains.
+Due to the favorable step-up basis for tax purposes, you can limit your tax exposure with a quick sale.
 Real estate markets can be volatile, so it may make sense to sell after consulting a real estate agent if the market is up.

 Keeping an inherited house, renting it, or moving in

 It is often difficult to part with a family home.
 For those with greater financial means, the good news is that keeping the home may be an option.
 The following are some common reasons beneficiaries keep an inherited home:

 - Financially feasible.
 First and foremost, you have to be able to afford the home’s upkeep or be willing to make any necessary lifestyle adjustments to do so.
 Certainly your loved one would not want to put you in a precarious financial situation by leaving you the property, so it is important to keep things in perspective.